 Current trends in storage technology

-This year’s submissions in the Energy Storage category highlight manufacturers' efforts to address installation challenges.
-In the residential storage sector, there is a clear trend towards modular systems that can be stacked and automatically connected with one another.
-Additionally, the number of devices suitable for outdoor use is steadily increasing.
-Manufacturers are also commissioning industrial and large-scale storage systems that come ready for installation.
+This year’s submissions in the Energy Storage category showcase manufacturers' focus on addressing installation challenges.
+In the residential storage sector, there is a clear trend towards modular systems that can be stacked and connected automatically.
+The availability of outdoor-use devices is also steadily increasing.
+Alongside, manufacturers are commissioning industrial and large-scale storage systems that come pre-assembled for easier installation.
 In terms of cell chemistry, iron phosphate is becoming the dominant choice.
-Individual cells are growing larger, which reduces interconnection effort and costs.
-The market for 4-hour storage is gaining traction, particularly in battery containers, many of which now have a maximum charge/discharge rate of 0.25C.
-Artificial intelligence is increasingly being used for fault detection and energy management.
-SiC-based power electronics are improving efficiency and reducing system volume.
-System safety remains a priority, with advancements in arc detection and multi-level safety concepts across various system levels.
+Individual cells are growing larger, reducing interconnection effort and costs.
+The market for 4-hour storage is expanding, especially in battery containers, many of which now offer a maximum charge/discharge rate of 0.25C.
+Artificial intelligence is increasingly being employed for fault detection and energy management, while SiC-based power electronics are enhancing efficiency and reducing system volume.
+System safety continues to be a priority, with advancements in arc detection and multi-level safety concepts across various system levels.

 ees Europe 2025: storage industry meets battery research